strncat/strncat.github.io/_posts/math/2024-04-06-inverse-rational-function.markdown

 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>The Domain</b></h4>
-The domain of the inverse of $f$ is simply all real numbers except for anything that makes the denominator 0.
+The domain of the inverse of $$f$$ is simply all real numbers except for anything that makes the denominator 0.
 Recall that the inverse function was,
 <div>
 $$
 \begin{align*}